Pāḷi-Pinyin Tipiṭaka Notation

 (Chinese speaking community)

-The new Pāḷi Tipiṭaka Notation is therefore an innovation in the interdisciplinary studies of the digital Pāḷi text, cultural linguistics and applied musicology.
-The recitation of the Pāḷi sound can be strictly transcribed with digital accuracy both linguistically and electronically into international musical symbols and notational scores for the first time.
-It is the culmination of the international efforts to replicate the sound of the Buddha's word, or The Pāḷi Code ; comprising of forty-one Pāḷi consonants and eight pure vowel sounds, which was committed to memory by his erudite and enlightened disciples as recorded in the First Great Tipiṭaka Council over two millennia ago.
+The new Pāḷi Tipiṭaka Notation is therefore an innovation in the interdisciplinary studies of the digital Pāḷi text, cultural linguistics, and applied musicology.
+The recitation of the Pāḷi sound can be strictly transcribed with digital accuracy, both linguistically and electronically, into international musical symbols and notational scores for the first time.
+It is the culmination of international efforts to replicate the sound of the Buddha's word, or The Pāḷi Code, comprising forty-one Pāḷi consonants and eight pure vowel sounds, which was committed to memory by his erudite and enlightened disciples as recorded in the First Great Tipiṭaka Council over two millennia ago.

 British Library Exibition in London 2019-2020